 Disregarding road markings will not only increase the chances of you getting into an unfortunate accident but you could also get fines from the Metropolitan Manila Development Authority (MMDA).
 What’s worse is that your driver’s license could get revoked.

 Dismissing these marking painted on the road is very irresponsible and may lead to any mishap or accident!
 Let's understand more about the most commonly seen road markings with Philkotse.com.

 The relevance of road markings for drivers is all about safety and other pertinent reasons

 1. Diagonal white stripes

 This identified by an area that has diagonal strips with solid white borders that shouldn’t be crossed over.
-The reason is to keep it open because it is not a part belong to the road.
-Treat this area of the road as a no passing zone or a place that is kept car free!
+The reason is to keep it open because it is not a part that belong to the road.
+Treat this area of the road as a no-passing zone or a place that is kept car-free.

 One exception to stay in this area is when an emergency is in progress and no other reason more.
 If you see this set of road markings in the Philippines, you’ve got to pass the borders outside the diagonal lines only.

 2. Solid white shoulder line